 At Giant Steps, we recognize that every student has their own interests, abilities and challenges.
 We respect their individuality, build upon their strengths and celebrate every accomplishment.
-Read about some Our Students and Our Graduates, and what our families say as Families Speak Out.
+Read about some of Our Students and Our Graduates, and what parents say as Families Speak Out.

 9 year-old William is a very social boy who loves to greet both peers and adults alike.
 He has made great gains at Giant Steps, now reading leveled books, writing sentences and telling time.
 He is even learning French in his neighbourhood public school which he attends with our support 3 ½ days/week.